volodymyrhudyma/blog/content/blog/write-parameterized-tests-in-jest.md

 tag:
   - JavaScript
 promote: false
-metaDescription: Learn how to write Parameterized Tests in Jest either by using the built-in it.each, describe.each functions or installing jest-each package.
+metaDescription: Learn how to write Parameterized Tests in Jest, using either the built-in it.each and describe.each functions or installing the jest-each package.
 shareImage: /img/parameterized-tests-in-jest.jpg
 teaser: Unit tests are crucial - they help to confirm that the individual parts of applications work as intended.
-On the one hand, without them you are never sure that everything works correctly either after refactoring or adding a new feature.
-But on the other hand...
+On the one hand, without them you are never sure that everything works correctly, whether after refactoring or adding a new feature.
+On the other hand...
 date: 2021-09-21T07:18:41.251Z
 ---
 Unit tests are crucial - they help to confirm that the individual parts of applications work as intended.

-On the one hand, without them you are never sure that everything works correctly either after refactoring or adding a new feature.
+On the one hand, without them you are never sure that everything works correctly, whether after refactoring or adding a new feature.

-But on the other hand, writing them takes a lot of time, especially when the code is duplicated to test different edge cases.
+On the other hand, writing these tests takes a lot of time, especially if the code is duplicated to test different edge cases.

-Skipping tests is not an option, therefore we need to search for a way to speed up the whole process.
+Skipping tests is not an option, therefore we need to look for a way to speed up the whole process.

-Fortunately, Jest provides us with a possibility to create **Parameterized Tests** that are designed exactly for this purpose.
+Fortunately, Jest provides us with the ability to create **Parameterized Tests** that are designed exactly for this purpose.

 ## Tests Duplication

-In this section we will write a few unit tests for a simple function that adds two values to see where the problem is.
+In this section we will write some unit tests for a simple function that adds two values to see where the problem lies.

 Create a function **add(x, y)**: